ericmdantas/generator-ng-fullstack/README.md

 ![logo](https://github.com/georgeedwards/generator-ng-fullstack/raw/master/logo.png)

-`ng-fullstack` is a project to allow you to rapidly get started with prototyping web applications, with the newest technologies available.

-You can choose between a `client app`, a `server app` or a `fullstack app`.
+`ng-fullstack` is a project to allow you to rapidly get started with prototyping web applications with the newest technologies available.
+It allows you to choose between a `client app`, a `server app` or a `fullstack app`.
+All of them simple to extend and powerful to use.

 ### Website